-Hippocampus - Structure and Functions
+Hippocampus - Anatomy and Functions

 The hippocampal formation is an important component of the limbic system, along with the amygdala and septal area (although some also include the cingulate gyrus and prefrontal cortex as part of this system).
 The world “hippocampus” is derived from the Greek words “hippos” meaning horse and “kampos” meaning sea monster, and refers to the structure’s shape resembling a seahorse.
 The elongated hippocampal structures lie along the longitudinal axis of the brain, one in each of the medial parts of the temporal lobes, and form the medial walls of the inferior horns of the lateral ventricles.
 It is made up of three components: